-- Adjust the transmit power of each AP in the Configuration > Wireless > AP Management screen, so that they are not using too much power and overlapping too much with each other. - Configure the APs to operate on non-overlapping channels, such as channels 1, 6, and 11 in the 2.4GHz band, and 5GHz band's channels or enabling DCS to let APs scan the best channel to use.
+- Adjust the transmit power of each AP in the Configuration > Wireless > AP Management screen, so that they are not using too much power and overlapping too much with each other. - Configure the APs to operate on non-overlapping channels, such as channels 1, 6, and 11 in the 2.4 GHz band, 5 GHz band or 6 GHz band's channels or enabling DCS to let APs scan the best channel to use.
 This can help to minimize co-channel interference between the APs.